-- Failure to apply all revenue sources to the franchise fee and/or allocate the correct proportion of revenue to cable service as opposed to internet and telephone services.
+- Failure to apply the franchise fee to all revenue sources and/or allocate the correct proportion of revenue to cable service as opposed to internet and telephone services.

-- Cable operator “miscoding” of streets to the incorrect municipality such that franchise fee revenue associated with the residents on those streets is remitted to the “wrong” municipality.
-This is common given that cable systems are not built along municipal boundaries.
+- Cable operator “miscoding” of addresses such that franchise fee revenue for those residents is paid to the “wrong” municipality.
+This is a common problem because cable systems are not built along municipal boundaries.

-Through a franchise fee audit, any such mistakes on the part of the cable operator are identified and corrected.
-A franchise fee audit includes a comprehensive and detailed investigation and analysis of all of the cable operator’s financial records pertaining to the municipality.
-It also includes multiple follow up sessions with the cable operator after the financial records have been reviewed.
+As the local franchising authority, a municipality may require a cable operator to submit to a franchise fee audit.
+Through an audit, any such mistakes on the part of the cable operator are identified and corrected.
+An audit includes a comprehensive and detailed investigation of the cable operator’s financial records.